 The Solvency II Premium Provision is a best estimate and takes account of expected future premiums and reflects expected profits arising on those premiums.
-The Statutory Reporting basis Premium Provision is set equal to 100% of unearned premiums and balanced by a premium receivable asset.
-In addition the statutory premium provision includes an unexpired risk reserve.
+The Statutory Reporting basis Premium Provision is set equal to 100% of unearned premiums and balanced by a premiums receivable asset (which does not appear on the Solvency II balance sheet).
+In addition the statutory premium provision includes an unexpired risk reserve while the Solvency II Premium Provision includes an allowance for business that is bound but not incepted.

-There is no material difference between the statutory basis claims provision and the Solvency II Claims Provision.
+There is no difference between the calculation of the statutory basis claims provision and the Solvency II Claims Provision.